Lapo Elkann: Personal life

 Elkann is 1.72 m tall.
-A Jew on his father's side, he converted to Judaism in 2009.
+Of Jewish ancestry through his father's side, he converted to Judaism in 2009.
 About his faith, Elkann told Verissimo: "I believe in God, and I pray a lot.
 I also feel close to the Jewish world, because first of all they saved me.
 And then I adore Israel."
-Passionate about new technologies and languages, over the years he learned to speak Italian, French, English, Portuguese, and Spanish.
+Passionate about new technologies and languages, he learned over the years to speak Italian, French, English, Portuguese, and Spanish.
 He said his best friend is his brother, John Elkann.

-Elkann had many flirtings that were widely reported by gossip magazines.
+Elkann had many romances that were widely reported by gossip magazines.
 He had relationships with actress Martina Stella, socialite Bianca Brandolini d'Adda, businesswoman Goga Ashkenazi, actress Zhu Zhu, and gallerist Carlotta Loverini Botta.
+From 2016 to 2017, he dated Iranian-German model Shermine Shahrivar.
 By 2020, he was single, wished to become a father, and said that if he had a daughter, he would like to call her Italia.
 On 7 October 2021, Elkann married the Portuguese former rally raid racer Joana Lemos, and they moved to Lisbon.
 He met Lemos during a 2020 dinner in Portugal.
-Through the previous marriage of Lemos to Manuel Reymão Nogueira, which ended in 2014 after 18 years, Elkann is the father of two children: Tomás and Martim.
+Through the previous marriage of Lemos to Manuel Reymão Nogueira, which ended in 2014 after 18 years, Elkann is the stepfather of two children: Tomás and Martim.

-On 11 October 2005, Elkann was hospitalized in serious conditions in the intensive care unit of the Mauriziano Hospital in Turin due to an overdose of a mix of opiates and cocaine after a night in the company of several people including a transgender woman who was the first to call an ambulance.
+On 11 October 2005, Elkann was hospitalized in serious condition in the intensive care unit of the Mauriziano Hospital in Turin due to an overdose of a mix of opiates and cocaine after a night in the company of several people, including a transgender woman who was the first to call an ambulance.
 Subsequently, he resigned from his positions in Fiat and moved to Arizona, where he began rehabilitation therapy, to continue with a period of convalescence in a family residence in Miami.
 About his past addictions, Elkann told Verissimo: "When you are alone, at a certain point you don't know how to deal with fragility.
 Substances destroy your life, and I have had problems.
 For me, the substance use was a way to anesthetize a pain I felt in me.
 Unfortunately I paid the consequences several times.
 I've done enough harm to myself, from now on I want more."